wfleurant/cjdns/doc/cjdns/nodeinfo-json.md

     "name": "Your name, handle, nick, whatever",
     "email": "you@domain.tld",
     "xmpp": "you@domain.tld",
-    "other cool communication service": "whatever identifier they use", },
+    "other cool communication service": "whatever identifier they use" },
   "last_modified": "2014-11-30T00:35:48+00:00",
   "pgp": {